theonej/theonej.github.io/_posts/2022-01-25-what-are-product-outcomes.md

+---
 layout: main
-title: microp - automated hydroponic plant growth
+title: What are Product Outcomes
 ---
 ![jhenry-code](../img/logo.png)
 # What Are Product Outcomes?